verena-zuber/demo_AMD/README.md

 - prior_prob: Please adjust according to prior knowledge. the smaller the prior_prob, the sparser the models.
 - max_iter: Number of stochastic search runs.
 If stochastic search is used, it is recommended to set initially to a small number to make sure the algorithm is running (eg 100 as specified here).
 NOTE: for the final output we recommend at least 10k, ideally 100k runs.

 The output of the MR-BMA function is complex and includes all combination of risk factors visited.
-Additionally, this packages includes functions for the best model (combination of risk factors) and the model-averaged results to summarize the output and create output tables which can be saved as text files:
+Additionally, this packages includes two functions to summarize the output and create output tables which can be saved as text files, one for the best model (combination of risk factors) and one for the model-averaged results :

 best.model.out = sss.report.best.model(BMA_output, top = 10, write.out = TRUE, csv.file.name="amd_best_10models_n145")

 best.model.out

 mr.bma.out = sss.report.mr.bma(BMA_output, top = 10, write.out = TRUE, csv.file.name="amd_mr_bma_n145")

 mr.bma.out

 Finally, we have proposed a permutation procedure [Levin et al (2021)] to calculate empirical p-values which is a computationally very intensive (may be hours of runtime).
-Please make sure to run first with few runs (nrepeat = 10) and evaluate the run time.
-Consider running this command on a remote server and saving the permutation p-values.
+Please make sure to run first with few runs (nrepeat = 10 or 100) and evaluate the run time.
+Consider running this command on a remote server and saving the permutation p-values as provided by the function create.permutations().
 NOTE: For stable results we recommend nrepeat = 100000:

 permute_bma = create.permutations(BMA_output, nrepeat = 100, save.matrix=TRUE, file.name = "permutation_mrBMA.csv")

 empirical.p = calculate.p(BMA_output, permute_bma)